duliptharaka/Document_QA_System/README.short.md

 With the constraint *"Use ONLY the context below ...
 If the context does not contain the answer, say 'I don't know based on the provided documents.'
 Do not invent facts,"* **zero hallucinations** were observed in the eval runs.
 The model also correctly refused the planted refusal question.

-### 5. Chroma caching cuts cost to effectively zero after first run

-First run: embeds 244 chunks (1 small bill).
-Every run after that reuses `./chroma_db/`.
-The only way to regenerate embeddings is to delete the folder — which we make explicit in the README so people changing chunking/embedding know to do it.

 ---